 You’ll be prompted to re-enter this to confirm.
 Don’t forget this password as it is necessary for signing commits.
 Think of it as logging into the GPG identity.
 I saved mine in a password manager.

-The last step is to just do random work on your computer until the GPG key is marked as trusted
+After the identity confirmation, the last step is to just do random work on your computer until the GPG key is marked as trusted

 We need to generate a lot of random bytes.
 It is a good idea to perform some other action (type on the keyboard, move the mouse, utilize the disks) during the prime generation; this gives the random number generator a better chance to gain enough entropy. gpg: key 3AA5C34371567BD2 marked as ultimately trusted public and secret key created and signed. gpg: checking the trustdb gpg: 3 marginal(s) needed, 1 complete(s) needed, PGP trust model gpg: depth: 0 valid: 2 signed: 0 trust: 0-, 0q, 0n, 0m, 0f, 2u pub 4096R/3AA5C34371567BD2 2019-06-01 Key fingerprint = X72D 8C40 70ZB 73A2 EFAE 981C ED3A 021E 7160 C89A uid Josh Frankel <firstname.lastname@example.org> sub 4096R/42B317FD4BA89E7A 2019-06-01